nilsteampassnet/teampass_doc/docs/api/api-read.md

 With

 * `<folder id>` is the folder ID
-* The separator symbol is the semi-column ` ; `
+* The separator symbol is the semicolon ` ; `

-The format sent back is JSON.
+The response format is JSON.

 ```yaml
 {